LNshuti/pop-density-maps/README.md

 # Population Density Maps
-[This Gradioo Python](https://pop-density-maps.streamlit.app/) application transforms the Colab Notebook developed by Steven Kent into an interactive tool for exploring housing density by country.
+[This Gradio Python](https://pop-density-maps.streamlit.app/) application transforms the Colab Notebook developed by Steven Kent into an interactive tool for exploring housing density by country.
 Users can enter a 3-letter country code from a provided list, and the application will generate a housing density map for the selected country.

 ## DEMO
 Click the example generated image for Uganda below to view the app demo.